Phra Nakhon Si Ayutthaya (city): History

-Prior to Ayutthaya's traditional founding date, archaeological and written evidence has revealed that Ayutthaya may have existed as early as the late 13th century as a water-borne port town.
-Further evidence of this can be seen with Wat Phanan Choeng, which was founded in 1324, 27 years before Ayutthaya's official foundation.

-Ayutthaya was officially founded in 1351 by King U Thong, who went there to escape a smallpox outbreak in Lopburi and proclaimed it the capital of his kingdom, often referred to as the Ayutthaya Kingdom or Siam.
+Ayutthaya was officially founded in 1351 by King Uthong, who went there to escape a smallpox outbreak in Lopburi and proclaimed it the capital of his kingdom, often referred to as the Ayutthaya Kingdom or Siam.
+Archaeological and written evidence has revealed that Ayutthaya was inhabited as early as the late 13th century, before the arrival of Uthong.
+Further evidence of this can be seen with Wat Phanan Choeng, which was founded in 1324.

 Ayutthaya became the second Siamese capital after Sukhothai.
-It is estimated that Ayutthaya by the year 1600 had a population of about 300,000, with the population perhaps reaching 1,000,000 around 1700, making it one of the world's largest cities at that time, when it was sometimes known as the "Venice of the East".
+Early Western accounts describe Ayutthaya as a "noble" and "wealthy" city.
+In the late Ayutthaya period, European visitors described it as among the world's wealthiest and most cosmopolitan cities.
+It is estimated that by the year 1600, Ayutthaya had a population of about 300,000, with the population perhaps reaching 1,000,000 around 1700, making it one of the world's largest cities at that time, a period during which UNESCO describes Ayutthaya as flourishing into one of the world's largest and most cosmopolitan urban areas and a center of global diplomacy and commerce.

 In 1767, the city was destroyed by the Burmese army, resulting in the collapse of the kingdom.
-The ruins of the old city are preserved in the Ayutthaya historical park, which is recognised internationally as a UNESCO World Heritage Site.
+The ruins of the old city are preserved in the Ayutthaya Historical Park, which is recognised internationally as a World Heritage Site.
 The ruins, characterised by the prang (reliquary towers) and gigantic monasteries, give an idea of the city's past splendour.

 Modern Ayutthaya was refounded a few kilometres to the east.
+Although the former royal capital never regained its previous political prominence, the area remained inhabited and gradually developed into a provincial capital.
+Over time, conservation and archaeological work concentrated on the ruined core of the old city, while the modern urban centre expanded beyond the island.
+Today, Ayutthaya's historic monuments and cultural landscape continue to shape the city's identity and economy, particularly through heritage tourism and religious pilgrimage.